-Ravulizumab must be administered by healthcare professionals and under the supervision of a physician experienced in the treatment of patients with haematological disorders or kidney diseases.
 In order to improve the traceability of bio-technological medicinal products, recording of the name and the batch number of each treatment is recommended.

-Adult patients with PNH and aHUS
+Adult patients with PNH, aHUS, gMG or NMOSD

 The recommended dosing regimen consists of a loading dose followed by maintenance dosing, administered by intravenous infusion.
 The doses to be administered are based on the patient's body weight, as shown in Table 1.
-In adult patients (\geq 18 years of age), the maintenance doses should be administered at 8-week intervals, starting 2 weeks after administration of the loading dose.
+In adult patients ( $\geq$ 18 years of age), the maintenance doses should be administered at 8-week intervals, starting 2 weeks after administration of the loading dose.
 The dosing regimen may occasionally vary by ± 7 days from the scheduled infusion day (except for the first maintenance dose of ravulizumab) but the subsequent dose should be administered according to the original schedule.